DREAM Act: Legislative history

 Senator Kay Bailey Hutchison, who had previously stated that she would oppose consideration of the DREAM Act, announced on the Senate floor that she had expressed reservations to Durbin and he had made a verbal commitment to work with her to make changes that she saw necessary to garner greater Republican support.
 In response, Durbin announced that the first amendment that would be considered, should debate of the DREAM Act begin, would completely re-write the bill in favor of the language that Hutchison suggested.
-According to her suggestions, undocumented immigrant students should be allowed to hold a temporary student visa with a renewable work permit instead of conditional permanent residency.
+According to her suggestions, students in the country illegally should be allowed to hold a temporary student visa with a renewable work permit instead of conditional permanent residency.
 Although 52 Senators voted in favor of considering the DREAM Act, this fell eight votes short of breaking filibuster and the legislation was not considered.

 2009

-The act was re-introduced in both chambers of Congress on Thursday, March 26, 2009, during the 111th Congress by Senators Dick Durbin (D-IL), Richard Lugar (R-IN), Harry Reid (D-NV), Mel Martinez (R-FL), Patrick Leahy (D-VT), Joseph Lieberman (I-CT), Ted Kennedy (D-MA), and Russ Feingold (D-WI) and U.S. Representative Howard Berman (D-CA).
-To date, 128 representatives and 39 senators (not including former Senator Edward Kennedy) co-sponsored the bill.
+The act was re-introduced in both chambers of Congress on Thursday, March 26, 2009, during the 111th Congress by senators Dick Durbin (D-IL), Richard Lugar (R-IN), Harry Reid (D-NV), Mel Martinez (R-FL), Patrick Leahy (D-VT), Joseph Lieberman (I-CT), Ted Kennedy (D-MA), and Russ Feingold (D-WI) and U.S. representative Howard Berman (D-CA).
+To date, 128 representatives and 39 senators (not including former senator Edward Kennedy) co-sponsored the bill.
 Under this version of the DREAM Act, immigrants could qualify in part, by meeting the following requirements: